julianl05/506-final-project/README.md

 **Model Choice:** Linear Regression (baseline)

-I started with linear regression as a baseline to establish what a simple model can achieve.
+I started with a simple linear regression model as a baseline.
 This gives me a benchmark to beat with more complex models later.
 You can see my detailed process in the linear_modeling.ipynb.

 **Features Used:**